dbolotov/neural_network_template/README.md

 ###Neural Network Template

-####Intro
+####Description
-A 3-layer neural network template for classification using a continuous feature set, implemented in MATLAB and python.
+This is a 3-layer neural network template for classification using a continuous feature set, implemented in MATLAB and python.

+The sigmoid is used as activation function.

+Weights are learned by minimizing a square error cost function with fmincg or fminunc (MATLAB/Octave) and fmin\_cg (python).

+Script splits input data file into training and test sets, and computes some performance metrics after the network is trained.
+These are test and training set prediction accuracy and confusion matrix.

+The code is based on Ex.4 of [ml-class.org](http://ml-class.org).

 ####Constraints on input datasets
 This template is suitable for data with continuous independent variables and a dependent variable designating 2 or more classes.